 Respond to crisis – Tylenol, cow, pig, dog food, spinach, pistachios

 Solidify market share – similar to re-position but often this is ‘advertise because the competition is advertising.’

 Problems with Advertising

 For everything that I see, Lethbridge is the same as every other city in Canada.
-There a mix of good advertising, bad advertising, good practices and not so good practices.
-I think the biggest problems come from (1) one overly high expectations about the power of advertising, (2) the opposite, not advertising because ‘I don’t need to’ and, the reason some people may not like this post … (3) letting a graphic designer,web designer, print shop, radio or TV station create the ad for you.
+There is mix of good advertising, bad advertising, good practices and not so good practices.
+I think the biggest problems come from (1) overly high expectations about the power of advertising, (2) the opposite, not advertising because ‘I don’t need to’ and, the reason some people may not like this post … (3) letting a graphic designer, web designer, print shop, radio or TV station create the ad for you.
 These five resources have a place in the whole process but they should never be thought of as a one-stop solution.